-- Two studio apartments will allow us to provide the most inexpensive housing possible to the most economically vulnerable seniors, and one of the units will be specially designed for disabled seniors.
+- Two studio apartments will allow us to provide the most inexpensive housing possible to the most economically vulnerable seniors

 - In particular, the lofts in eight of the units allow caregivers, guests, and family to stay for extended periods, and they also double as storage space.
 Our seniors love this feature.

 The location in the center of the Village of Slocan was chosen for a variety of factors most notably;

 - Our Valley has few population cores, and is strung out along a 100 km narrow mountain valley.
 Slocan is small (population approximately 300), quiet, and safe.
 It is centrally located in the valley and is ideal for seniors’ housing and activity.
 The village itself is easily accessible for those using canes and walkers, as it has paved roads, and it is flat – a rarity in this mountainous valley.

 - Slocan has many amenities that seniors’ value.
 The centrally located lots are within a block or two of grocery stores, service clubs, post office, village chambers, Slocan Lake beach, WEG Community School and Services, coffee shops/restaurants, community halls, the Slocan Valley Heritage Rail Trail, the Slocan Valley Historical Society, the Wellness/Fitness/Library centre and bus stops for public transportation to the rest of the valley and larger centres such as Nelson, Castlegar and Trail.